 Here he is in concert with some nice blues and – of course – a story to go with it.

 And here's one of my favorites.
 Studio, rather than live, but lovely all the same.

 Fun, poetic, gritty and wonderful.
 It's Greg Brown recorded at the Old Settlers Inn.
 Greg is the founder of Red House Records, has received a plethora of folkie-and-indie type awards and his tunes have been covered by Willie Nelson, Carlos Santana, Ani DiFranco, Shawn Colvin and countless others.
 Like most singer-songwriters, he’s best when performing live in a small setting – like the Old Settlers Inn.

-This week on New Settlers, Buddy Mondlock performing at the Old Settlers Inn.
-Buddy has written songs recorded by Garth Brooks, Art Garfunkle and Peter, Paul and Mary and many others but there’s nothing like hearing the songwriter perform his own works.
-Buddy's soft, gentle vocals pack a surprising punch as they deliver wry, insightful lyrics.
-Upbeat ballads, haunting melodies, commentary.
-So, so good.
+It’s Buddy Mondlock performing at the Old Settlers Inn.
+Buddy has written songs recorded by Garth Brooks; Art Garfunkel; Peter, Paul and Mary and many others but there’s nothing like hearing the songwriter perform his own works.

 Buddy is probably best known for his upbeat songs, some covered by Peter, Paul and Mary, some by Art Garfunkel.
 But this more contemplative song is my favorite: